rcarrata/rcarrata.github.io/_posts/2020-05-30-canary-in-service-mesh.md

 Let's Mesh in!!

-This is the fifth blog post of the Service Mesh in Openshift series.
+This is the sixth blog post of the Service Mesh in Openshift series.
 Check the earlier posts in:

 * [I - Service Mesh Installation](https://rcarrata.com/istio/service-mesh-installation/)
 * [II - Microservices deployment in Service Mesh](https://rcarrata.com/istio/microservices-deployment-in-service-mesh/)
 * [III - Including microservices in Service Mesh](https://rcarrata.com/istio/adding-microservices-within-mesh/)